 In contrary to the previous one, this microphone is quite affordable.
 Not that it is just a couple of dozens of dollars as some of the mics presented on the market, but it provides professional-quality audio for a low price.

-Azden SGM-250CX is just 6 inches in a length that makes this microphone very easy to carry around and fix any object.
+Azden SGM-250CX is just 6 inches in length which makes this microphone very easy to carry around and fix any object.
 Integrated into the microphone’s design is a hardwired, 13-inch XLR cable for convenient connection to camera microphone inputs.

-Azden microphone is distinguished by a high level of sensitivity, it is a condenser microphone which is powered by standard 48 V phantom power, which most XLR microphone inputs can provide.
+Azden microphone is distinguished by a high level of sensitivity, it is a condenser microphone that is powered by standard 48 V phantom power, which most XLR microphone inputs can provide.

 9. Sennheiser ME 2-II